 Manly Place Plan committee – representing Chamber as a key stakeholder by Tracey Mietzke.
 A place plan is all about understanding how our beautiful Manly can be an even better place to live, work and play, by aiming to create enjoyable, vibrant, safe, inclusive, and sustainable places for all.
 The MPP will work with major stakeholders, including the community, to develop a draft place plan to be publicly exhibited by early 2022, according to Northern Beaches Council.
 Council will also complete a Night Time Economy Study for Manly as part of that process.

-Community Safety Committee – run by Northern Beaches Council, we are a key stakeholder represented by Drew Johnson and Ashling O’Brien.
+Northern Beaches Business and Industry Stakeholder Committee – run by Northern Beaches Council, we are a key stakeholder represented by Drew Johnson.